analogdevicesinc/PyTrinamic/doc/overview.md

 For Trinamic hardware, we differentiate between ICs, modules and EvalBoards.

-ICs are the lowest level of hardware abstraction and are generally included into bigger hardware.
+ICs are the lowest level of hardware abstraction and are generally included into bigger hardware, but can also be used directly with this library, if the required functions are provided.
 They can be accessed via specific interface types, such as SPI and UART.
 As these are highly platform dependend, they need to be implemented externally.
 To use the IC implementations of this library, a `handler` is required as constructor parameter, providing `read_register(...)` and `write_register(...)` functions.
 For more information on how to use the ICs part of this library, take a look into [IC documentation](ic.md).

 Modules are complete hardware solutions using Trinamic ICs.
 They provide hardware abstraction